peterjc/kana-chording-ke/README.md

   numberpad; small kana are typed using shift), while New Stickney is more ergonomic using only three rows (small kana are typed using the `゛` post-modifier).

+* [Hands Down Promethium layout on Apple Japanese keyboard](hands-down-on-jis-macbook.md) (for typing in English) using the short spacebar and Japanese language keys either side of it as thumb keys.

 # Japanese character entry